webgme/webgme-taxonomy/notes.md

     - [ ] how to check if user is an admin
     - [ ] how to load a project?
   - [-] create plugin for generating the JSON

+- [x] selection constraint support
+  - for terms:
+    - required: cannot download without it.
+Populate the form with it.
+    - recommended: populate the form with it
+    - optional
+  - for fields:
+    - required: cannot download without it
+    - optional
+  - check with the tag form:
+    - [x] required terms
+      - prefixItems?
+        - this would be problematic since it would enforce an order
+      - add "contains" with the required tags
+        - only needs to match against one
+        - suppose we want 1 and 3
+          - 1, 2, 3
+          - contains 1 and 3
+        - `allOf: [ {contains: 1}, {contains: 3}]`

+    - [x] recommended terms
+      - how can I populate the form?
+      - I should be able to set the form data to the defaults
+      - why isn't the dropdown in the form set correctly?
+      - should we scrap react json-schema?
+It has been a little bit of a pain recently...
+Most recently, not detecting tags unless they have props set (null is ignored)
+    - [x] optional terms
+    - [ ] required fields
+      - [ ] don't allow download on error
+    - [x] optional fields

+- [-] metadata for process
+  - name
+  - TaxonomyURL (let's just add this to each)